Does Car Insurance Cover Basic Maintenance?

 Ask the Right Questions When You Call

-When you contact your insurer's claims line, ask directly: "Is this damage covered under my policy?" and "Will filing this claim affect my renewal rate?"
-If the adjuster is unclear about coverage, ask for the specific policy exclusion in writing.
-State Farm, GEICO and Progressive all have 24/7 claims lines with adjusters who can answer coverage questions before you formally submit.
+When you contact your insurer's claims line, ask two questions directly: "Is this damage covered under my policy?" and "Will filing this claim affect my renewal rate?"
+If the adjuster is unclear about coverage, ask for the specific exclusion in writing.
+State Farm, GEICO and Progressive all have 24/7 claims lines where adjusters can answer coverage questions before you formally file.

 mglogo icon